torturous/Discord_Theme/Documentation.md

 ---

-## Writing the theme
+## Contributing on theme
 Template for each object
-> Some stuff can't be separated like Server Settings.
+> Some stuff between dark and light theme can't be separated, like Server Settings.

 ```css
 /* Target */